Editorial Policies

 Therefore, to properly assess whether an author(s) has carried out plagiarism activities, JANH explains this:

-• Substantial copying.
-The author(s) reproduces a large part of another author(s) work without permission and acknowledging or citing the source.
+- Substantial copying.
+The author(s) reproduces a large part of another author(s) work without permission and acknowledges or cites the source.

-• Paraphrasing.
+- Paraphrasing.
 Writers process ideas, words, or phrases from sources into new sentences.
 This practice becomes unethical when the author(s) does not quote correctly or acknowledge the original work/author(s).
-This form of plagiarism is a form that is more difficult to identify in the form of publications.
+This form of plagiarism is more difficult to identify in the form of publications.

 Publication Frequency

-The Journal of Applied Nursing and Health (JANH) is published quarterly (June and December ).
+The Journal of Applied Nursing and Health (JANH) is published Triannually (March, July, and November), Start in 2025, View history

 Article Processing Charges (APC)

-The APC is payable when the manuscript is editorially accepted for publication and is charged to either author(s), funders, or affiliated institutions.
-The APC is IDR: 450,000 (for Indonesian author(s) or USD 50 (for non-Indonesian author(s).
+The APC is payable when the manuscript is editorially accepted for publication and is charged to either the author(s), funders, or affiliated institutions.
+The APC is IDR 1.500.000 for Indonesian author(s) or Free for non-Indonesian author(s).
 The payment can be made by bank transfer.
 Information regarding the bank account is emailed to the corresponding author(s).

 The Journal of Applied Nursing and Health (JANH) ensures that all of its published journals follow the Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals by the International Committee of Medical Journal Editors (ICMJE) (http://www.icmje.org/icmje-recommendations.pdf) and the guidelines of the Committee on Publication Ethics (COPE) (https://publicationethics.org/guidance).